evorhard/Playlist-Preserver/README.md

 - **Automatic Backups**: Periodic backups set to the time you want.
 - **Automatic Upload of Backups**: Automatically upload your playlists to some cloud hosting.
-- **Different Formats**: For now the output will be the what the Spotify API outputs.
+- **Different Formats**: For now the output will be a plain-text list of your songs in a clean format.
+- **Spotify Import**: A way for you to import these lists back into Spotify.

 ## Getting Started